SEDRICK A. MILES, Ph.D.

 Ph.D. in Latin American Studies | Tulane University | August 2025

-Concentration: Brazil-U.S. Cultural and Economic Relations
+Concentration: Brazil-U.S. Relations

 M.A. in Research Psychology | New School University, New York, NY | 2002